jema28/mc-airbnb-css/README.md

 **Notes:**
 - The header should always be visible, even when the user scrolls down.
+- Read the HTML, but you shouldn't have to change it.
 - We have provided **CSS Variables** to be used in the style rules.
 You should use them!
 And you do not need to edit them.
 - We have provided empty CSS rules for all the classes in the html.
 Not every CSS rule needs to be filled.
 - Have fun!